AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 strs = ["'{}'".format(str(item).replace(""", " ")) for item in strs]
 ```

-In this blog post, you've built your own higher level API to interact with more granular text analytics APIs in SAS Viya, containerized it with Docker, and deployed it locally.
+In this blog post, you've built your own higher-level API to interact with more granular text analytics APIs in SAS Viya, containerized it with Docker, and deployed it locally.
 The next step would be to deploy this to a cloud service for serverless container deployment like AWS Fargate, Google Cloud Run, or Azure Container Instance.
 This will be discussed in a future blog post.